ianonavy/herbie/README.md

     npm install

-Run with `nw --enable-transparent-visuals --disable-gpu .`
+Run with `electron --enable-transparent-visuals --disable-gpu .`

-I needed those flags to [get around some node-webkit transparency issues on Arch](https://github.com/rogerwang/node-webkit/issues/132#issuecomment-64943359).
+I needed those flags to enable transparency on Linux.
 You may not need them.

 Current Features
 ----------------